 - Transfer ⅓ of the dough to a separate bowl and mix in gochujang and the reserved flour, until well blended.

-- Fold in chocolate chips and chopped dark chocolate.
-Cover dough tightly with plastic wrap and refrigerate overnight.
+Cover the dough tightly with plastic wrap and refrigerate for 2-4 hours or ideally overnight.

 Shape and bake